Halle Berry slams Drake for use of ‘Slime You Out’ photo: ‘That’s not cool’

 The account Comments By Celebs highlighted the exchange.

-Another fan asked why the actress was mad seeing as the photo was owned by Getty Images and assumed Drake and his team probably paid the fee and got the photo service’s permission.
+Another fan asked why the actress was angry seeing as the photo was owned by Getty Images and assumed Drake and his team probably paid the fee and got the photo service’s permission.

-So far neither Drake nor his team have made a public comment about Berry’s claims.
+So far, neither Drake nor his team has made a public comment about Berry’s claims.

 “Slime You Out” is set to be featured on Drake’s upcoming album “For All the Dogs,” which will drop on Oct.
 6.